leolanese/Angular19-API-Signal/README.md

 ## Traditional separation:
 - Presentational components: Only handle UI rendering, receive data via inputs, emit events via outputs
 - Container components: Connect to services, manage state, and pass data down to presentational components

+## Modern Angular 19+ approach
+This is the modern, dependency injection-based approach that:
+- Uses the new inject() function instead of constructor injection
+- Follows Angular's best practices for platform detection
+- Works seamlessly with Angular's SSR capabilities

+It's particularly useful when you need to:
+- Access browser-only APIs (like localStorage)
+- Perform server-specific operations
+- Debug SSR-related issues
+- Optimize code for different environments

 ---